 Simulation: Computed tomography (CT) simulation is the most accurate way to precisely define the treatment area, and allows a physician to design a plan unique to your anatomy.
 The simulation will determine your proper positioning on the treatment table, used throughout your course of treatment.
 Customized immobilization devices (to help patients remain still during treatments) are often created during simulation sessions.

 Treatment plan: Using information from your simulation session, dosimetrists work closely with your radiation oncologist and medical physicist to develop the best treatment plan.

 Radiation treatment: Treatment usually begins one week after the simulation appointment.
 Radiotherapy treatments are usually five days per week for four to six weeks.
 (Your physician will determine the total number of treatments.)
 At each appointment, a therapist will position you on the table exactly as you were at the time of simulation.

 Follow-up care: Follow-up visits are intended to monitor your progress and address any side effects you might be experiencing.
 These appointments are generally scheduled at three or six-month intervals.

 UC San Diego Health is home to one of the most advanced radiation oncology centers in the nation.
-We have the medical devices, including eight linear accelerators, and the specialized expertise to treat any kind of malignancy.
+We have the medical devices, including nine linear accelerators, and the specialized expertise to treat any kind of malignancy.
 Because of our ability to delivered advanced, specialized care, many (if not most) of our patients are referred to us by other providers.
 We are, for example, the only radiation oncology center in the county that treats children with cancer.
 Our patients also benefit from our mission and vision as the region's only academic health care center.
 Every physician within our radiation oncology team is active in peer-reviewed research related to radiation oncology.
 This emphasis on original research and medical scholarship helps to ensure that our patients will benefit from the best available science and the most current state of understanding of the ever-changing field of cancer care.